Skulhunter5/Ion.cs/PLANNING.md

 - Add underscores in numbers for readability

 # TODO
+- check for redeclaration of variables and functions
 - create an actual concept for the presence of a main function
 - add modulo operator